sakshi012000/Logistic-regression-/README.md

 Comparison to linear regression
 -------------------------------

-Given data on time spent studying and exam scores. :doc:`linear_regression` and logistic regression can predict different things:
+If we have given data on time spent studying and exam scores.
+Linear regression and Logistic regression can predict different things:

   - **Linear Regression** could help us predict the student's test score on a scale of 0 - 100.
 Linear regression predictions are continuous (numbers in a range).